Hudson Valley Fall Foliage Guide:

 - Mohonk Preserve

 - The Walkway over the Hudson State Park: a pedestrian bridge that connects Ulster County and Dutchess County over the Hudson River.

 Make sure to stop at Benmarl Winery in Marlboro.
 With its amazing views of the valley below this is one place you will definitely get spectacular photos of the Hudson Valley Fall Foliage.

 #4: Head on up Hunter Mountain on their Scenic Skyride or Zipline Adventures

-Imagine taking a chair lift up Hunter Mountain to view the Hudson Valley Fall Foliage.
+Imagine taking a chair lift up Hunter Mountain to view the Hudson Valley Fall Foliage from on top of a mountain.
 Not to ski… but to enjoy the view from the top.

 Once at the top, you can take a hike to the highest fire tower in NYS.
-And see even better views from the top.
+And see even better views from the top of the fire tower.

-If ziplining are more your speed, then the New York Zipline Canopy Tours at Hunter Mountain should be next on your list.
+If ziplining is more your speed, then the New York Zipline Canopy Tours at Hunter Mountain should be next on your list.

 As of the time of this posting, the Mid-Mountain Adventures were open and ready to welcome visitors.

 #5: Drive along the Hawk’s Nest